Abijeet/markdown-notes-doc/ui/notes.md

 #### b.
 The date

 The date shown is the date for which the user is viewing the notes.
-The user can go back to the calendar view (described here [TODO]) by clicking on this button.
+The user can go back to the calendar view ([described here](https://github.com/Abijeet/markdown-notes-doc/blob/master/ui/notes.md#the-calendar)) by clicking on this button.

 ### 3. Icons/Dates on notes